 Hello and thanks for dropping in!

-Thus allow me to just mention my final fling at the serious stuff below before I jump on the Fiction Train.
+Thus allow me one more fling at the serious stuff below before I jump on the Fiction Train.

 This blog welcomes everybody who is on their journey through life.

 During this journey we find that we are also creatures of habit – both good and bad.

 They are hard to break once established since they are comforting, perhaps even addictive.

 And we embed them into our daily lives by rewarding them.
 Until they take control.

 My bad habits affected my relationships, my job, my health – my life.

 For one, I stood on the wrong side of the credit card equation for many years.
 In one country we were even threatened with “personal visits” and a home invasion if I did not solve my credit card issues.